 The Choptank, James, Nanticoke, Patapsco, Patuxent, Potomac, Rappahannock, Susquehanna and York rivers are just a few of the many rivers that flow into the Chesapeake Bay.
-These rivers are fed by hundreds of thousands of streams and creeks that flow throughout the Chesapeake Bay watershed.
+These rivers are fed by the hundreds of thousands of streams and creeks that flow through the Chesapeake Bay watershed.

 Visit the EPA’s Surf Your Watershed page, where you can enter your zip code to find out what watershed(s) you live in.

 Altogether, more than 100,000 streams, creeks and rivers thread through the Chesapeake Bay watershed.